-- Must be an EPS home that performs at least 20% above a typical newly built home
+- Must be an EPS™ home that performs at least 20% above a typical newly built home

-- Must include a solar system sized to offset 100% of annual estimated electric consumption of the home
+- Must include a solar system sized to offset at least 95% of annual estimated electric consumption of the home

-See the resources tab for a link to the Incentives and Requirements guide.
+See the Resources tab for a link to the net zero residential installation requirements for complete details.

 Your comprehensive guide